Anchor27/Virtual-Painter/README.md

 At its core, OpenCV excels in real-time computer vision, offering essential tools for image and video processing.
 The library's ability to detect contours and approximate shapes is crucial for accurately tracking air drawings captured by the webcam.
 Additionally, OpenCV's color detection functionalities enable the recognition of different markers, allowing users to draw with physical pens or markers of various colors.

-The seamless integration of OpenCV with the Python programming language makes it an ideal choice for the Virtual Painter project.
+The seamless integration of OpenCV with programming langauges such as C++ and Python makes it an ideal choice for the Virtual Painter project.
 Its comprehensive suite of functions enables the development of interactive applications that merge physical and digital artistry seamlessly.

 As the Virtual Painter project aims to provide a dynamic and responsive drawing experience, OpenCV's real-time capabilities and robust toolset become instrumental.
 The library's support for cross-platform deployment ensures that the Virtual Painter can run on various operating systems, providing flexibility for users.